6. Coding style

 * \param firstParam a short description of the purpose of this parameter

-* \returns a short description of what is returned from this function.
+* \return a short description of what is returned from this function.

 */